-The fiscal year 2020 budget was developed in compliance with State Law and by balancing the challenges of projected increases in student enrollment, higher student/teacher ratios and reductions in state funding for education while maintaining an adequate fund balance reserve for financial stability.
+The fiscal year 2021 budget was developed in compliance with State Law and by balancing the challenges of projected increases in student enrollment, higher student/teacher ratios and reductions in state funding for education while maintaining an adequate fund balance reserve for financial stability.

-The fiscal year 2020 General Fund budget, both revenues and expenditures, was amended during the fiscal year to reflect an increase in tax revenue and State grants.
+The fiscal year 2021 General Fund budget, both revenues and expenditures, was amended during the fiscal year to reflect an increase in tax revenue and State grants.
 Several variances were noted between budgeted and actual revenues.
-Actual property tax receipts were 6.5% more than projected.
-Investment earnings exceeded budgeted earnings by 57% due to rising interest rates prior to the beginning of the COVID-19 pandemic.
+Actual property tax receipts were 3.2% more than originally projected.
+Investment earnings were less than budgeted earnings due to falling interest rates since the beginning of the COVID-19 pandemic.

 One significant variance between actual and budgeted expenses occurred in Instruction.
-Actual expenditures were 2.6% less than budgeted expenditures which can be attributed to retiring educators.
+Actual expenditures were 4.2% less than budgeted expenditures which can be attributed to retiring educators.
 Each year's budget is planned using the current workforce and a greater number of retirees results in a younger workforce with lower salary and benefit costs.
-Additional savings were recognized in Maintenance and Transportation services due to the closure of schools from mid-March through May due to the COVID-19 pandemic.
+Additional savings were recognized in Maintenance and Transportation services due to the partial closure of schools through October due to the COVID-19 pandemic.